Zylashro/barbershop/README.md

 ### CSS Validator

-The CSS Validator comes back with errors, but on closer inspection it is clear that all the CSS errors come from the Bootstrap framework, as highlighted in the image below:
+The CSS Validator comes back with errors, but on closer inspection, it is clear that all the CSS errors come from the Bootstrap framework, as highlighted in the image below:

 ![CSS Validation](designDocs/validators/CaptureCSS.PNG)